BetterAndroid/BetterAndroid/docs-source/src/en/library/compose-multiplatform.md

         // Create a new UIWindow.
         window = UIWindow(frame: UIScreen.main.bounds)
         // Set the controller of the root view.
-        // MainViewControllerKt is the automatically generated Kotlin code in shared.h. window?.rootViewController = MainViewControllerKt.createMainViewController()
+        // MainViewControllerKt is the automatically generated Kotlin code in ComposeApp.h. window?.rootViewController = MainViewControllerKt.createMainViewController()
         // Make it visible.
         window?.makeKeyAndVisible()